LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/15/maw-chap-7-writing-part.md

 ### MAW 7.9

-> Determine the running time of Shellsort for
+> Determine the running time (i.e. number of swaps) of Shellsort for

 > a. sorted input